Synthird/trigonometric-reciprocal-identities/python/README.md

 ### trig_reciprocal.csc(numberInRadians: float) | Returns a float in radians

-Returns the cosecant of a float in radians.
+Returns the cosecant of numberInRadians.

 $csc(number) ={{1} \over {sin(number)}}$